magdielrosario97/mvp-project/README.md

 Welcome to my Project MVP Repo

-Here you will find my ability to create a single, full stack web application and deploy it using Heroku.
+Here you will find my ability to create a single page full stack web application and deploy it using Heroku.

 1. Front End Development
 • HTML